satellitecomponent/Neurite/README.md

 WARNING: Neurite contains zooming, flashing lights, and colors which may not be suitable for people with photosensitive epilepsy.

-💡 Neurite opens up a new dimension of organization...
+💡 Neurite unleashes a new dimension of digital interfacing...

 ...the fractal dimension....